 Why are we transitioning

-A lecture capture evaluation committee was formed during the AY 2012-2013 to determine how best to grow this initiative for capturing audio, video, and content for our students, both in a DL and a non-DL capacity.
+A lecture capture evaluation committee was formed during the AY 2012-2013 to determine how best to grow this initiative for capturing audio, video, and content for our students, both in a OL and a non-OL capacity.
 Based on the upgraded classroom designs recently put into place by the Academic Technologies group on our campus, we selected Panopto in order to support the classroom's hardware and software functionality, as well as to allow us to grow outside of a restricted number of classrooms.